dnitsch/configmanager/README.md

 eval "$(configmanager r -t AWSSECRETS#/appxyz/service1-password -t AWSPARAMSTR#/appxyz/service12-settings -p stdout)" && ./.ignore-out.sh
 ```

+#### string-input

+Replaces all the occurences of tokens inside strings and writes them back out to files.

+## Config Tokens

 The token is made up of 3 parts:

 - `AWSSECRETS` the strategy identifier to choose at runtime